Reputation's Annual Automotive Report Reveals that Dealerships Benefit from a 10% Sales Increase When They Focus on Consumer Feedback

 - The Gen Z Factor: 93% of Gen Z use reviews to make purchasing decisions, and are twice as likely (17%) to have their choice of dealership influenced by social media versus the general population (8%).

-The report also includes an annual ranking of brands and dealerships based on Reputation Score, a proprietary, AI-fuelled metric that serves as a leading performance indicator in the automotive industry.
-Reputation Score goes beyond analysing consumer reviews to rank brands and dealerships using a measurement on a scale of 0 to 1,000 that considers a location’s sentiment, visibility and engagement.
+The report also includes an annual ranking of brands and dealerships based on Reputation Score, a proprietary, AI-fueled metric that serves as a leading performance indicator in the automotive industry.
+Reputation Score goes beyond analyzing consumer reviews to rank brands and dealerships using a measurement on a scale of 0 to 1,000 that considers a location’s sentiment, visibility and engagement.

 Online reviews also help drive consumer overall satisfaction at dealerships as businesses work to achieve a 4-star rating by responding to and managing feedback at the local level.
 Taking a reputation-first approach at the local level leads to a higher Reputation Score, which correlates with higher revenue.
 In fact, dealerships whose Reputation Score increased by 150 points from 2022 to 2023 saw a 10% sales increase.